rust-project-primer/book/src/build.md

 However, build systems become interesting to your Rust project when one of two things
 happen:

-- Inside your project, you have multi-language parts.
+- Inside your project, you have **multi-language components**.
 For example, a frontend written in TypeScript, a backend component written in Kotlin, a C library, some Python tooling.
-- Inside your project, you have cross-target dependencies.
+- Inside your project, you have **cross-target dependencies**.
 For example, you have a project fully written in Rust, and the backend wants to embed the frontend compiled to WebAssembly using a tool such as `trunk` for ease of deployment.
-- You depend on some external dependency which is not written in Rust, and you want to be sure you can use reproducibly it on all platforms.
+- You depend on some **external dependency** which is not written in Rust, and you want to be sure you can use reproducibly it on all platforms.
 For example, you depend on the presence of `sqlite` in a specific version.